-Investigation 8: How has CT geologically evolved over millions of years?
+Investigation 8: How Has CT Geologically Evolved Over Millions of Years?

 (Evaluate Activity)

-Now that you know what Connecticut’s climate and landscape may have been like 200 million years ago, we use this model, plus what we learned during this unit (e.g. summary table) what caused this drastic change.
+Now that you know what Connecticut’s climate and landscape may have been like 200 million years ago, we will use this model, plus what we learned throughout the entire unit (e.g., summary table) to explore what caused this drastic change.
 Thus, work with your group to create a science model that shows the process (mechanism) that caused this change.

 To meet this goal, we will complete the following steps: